-If you are thinking about moving off-campus or participating in a different phase of Room Selection you should not retain your room until your are sure that's where you want to live next year.
-After noon on March 20th the retain your current room option will no longer be available on the Room Selection application.
+If you are thinking about moving off-campus or participating in a different phase of Room Selection you should not retain your room until you are sure that's where you want to live next year.
+After noon on March 18th the retain your current room option will no longer be available on the Room Selection application.

 Who can retain?